-Chapter 2, discusses previous work on cache redundancy.
-In Chapter 3, we discuss the CCD detection policies and techniques to increase CCD.
-Chapter 4 presents the simulation environment.
-Chapter 5, examines the limits of CCD for various types of instruction caches.
-Chapter 6 considers two possible applications of CCD and investigates their performance potential.
-In Chapter 7, we introduce Catch, and discuss different policies and optimizations to improve its performance and cost-efficiency.
-Chapter 8 evaluates the performance of the mechanism under realistic constraints when applied to an instruction cache.
-Chapter 9, provides conclusion and direction for future work.
+The paper is organized as follows: Section 2 discusses previous work on cache redundancy.
+Section 3 discusses issues related to CCD detection.
+Section 4 presents the simulation environment.
+Section 5 examines the limits of CCD for various types of instruction caches.
+Section 6 considers two possible applications of CCD and investigates their performance potential.
+In Section 7, we introduce CATCH and discuss different optimizations to improve its cost-efficiency.
+Section 8 evaluates the performance of CATCH under realistic constraints.
+Section 9, provides conclusions and directions for future work.

-Related work
+2 Related work

 The redundancy of the memory and cache content has been the subject of several previous papers.
 The main objectives of these proposals were to increase the effective memory/cache capacity and to achieve higher bandwidth during transfers of information between different levels of the memory hierarchy.
-Some of the most relevant of these papers are discussed below.
+Some of these papers are discussed below.

 A scheme for main memory on-line compression was first proposed by Douglis [12].
-The compression cache proposed should allow both software- and hardware-based compression using different compression algorithms.
+The compression cache proposed allows both software-based and hardware-based compression using different compression algorithms.
 Benini et al. [4] proposed a dictionary based compression technique for instruction caches.
-The scheme does not require any modification of the processor since the instructions are decompressed outside the core and it always executes full-size instructions.
+This scheme does not require any processor modification since the instructions are decompressed outside the core.
 Kjelso and Gooch [17] proposed a hardware implementation of the X-Match dictionary compression algorithm for main memory data.
-Lefurgy et al. [18] explored the idea of keeping compressed code in instruction memories of embedded processors.
-Based on static analysis common sequences of instructions are assigned unique codes.
+Lefurgy et al. [19] explored the idea of keeping compressed code in instruction memories of embedded processors.
+Based on static analysis, common sequences of instructions are assigned unique codes.
 These codes are stored in instruction memory and are expanded to their original form after being read.
-Lefurgy et al. [19] studied the concept of keeping compressed code in main memory and "software decompressing" on a cache miss.
-More specifically, frequently used instructions, in the original code, are replaced by pointers to an entry in an instruction dictionary.
-Due to the high replication of instructions and the small size of the dictionary, the amount of memory required to store the static code in main memory is significantly reduced.
+Lefurgy et al. [20] studied the concept of keeping compressed code in main memory and "software decompressing" on a cache miss.
+More specifically, frequently used instructions, in the original code, are replaced by pointers to an entry in a small instruction dictionary.